jasonish/imaparchive/README.md

 WARNING
 -------

 This script may delete all your email.
-That being said, it had yet to delete my email - at least as far as I know.
+That being said, it has yet to delete my email - at least as far as I know.

 Introduction
 ------------

-This script archive a specific IMAP folder into dated folders similar to the Thunderbird email program.
+This script archives a specific IMAP folder into dated folders similar to the Thunderbird email program.

 Configuration Example